 Coaches training within the Community Sport stream do not require NCCP certification.
-They maintain a "Trained" status.
+They maintain a Trained status.

 Who Should Attend?

-The NCCP Coach Level emphasizes basic skills and the importance of having players develop confidence, self-esteem and a love for the game.
+The Coach Level emphasizes basic skills and the importance of having players develop confidence, self-esteem and a love for the game.

 Pathway for certification is shown in graphic above.

-The High Performance stream is for those who are coaching players in the Bantam AAA, Minor Midget AAA, Midget AAA and Junior A age categories and who have aspirations to coach at national and international competitions.
+The High Performance stream is for those who are coaching players in the Bantam AAA, Minor Midget AAA, Midget AAA and Junior A age categories and who aspire to coach at national and international competitions.
 Players in these age categories are 13 to 21 years old, and they have shown the skills needed to be considered emerging players.

-The Instructional Stream is a series of clinics that assists hockey coaches and players in developing the skills required to play the game of hockey.
-These clinics are composed of in-class and on-ice sessions, and are facilitated by instructors trained by Hockey Canada.
+The Instructional Stream is a series of clinics that assist coaches and players in developing the skills required to play the game.
+These clinics are composed of in-class and on-ice sessions and are facilitated by instructors trained by Hockey Canada.
 Coaches’ clinics are offered on five different topics:

 Register for a hockey coaching clinic